Friday, January 27, 2012

 Ingredients:

-Garlic, according to taste (we like a lot, about 5-6 cloves)
+5-6 cloves Garlic, according to taste (we like a lot)

-About a tablespoon of chicken bouillon (for starters)
+About a tablespoon of Chicken Bouillon (to start)

 Pepper